Maryland Department of Natural Resources: Wildlife and forestry

 DNR closely regulates wildlife, tracking diseases and populations.
-During the previous hunting season there was a lone reported case of a hunter legally taking a deer only to find out later that the deer tagged was infected with Chronic Wasting Disease, CWD.
-CWD is a neurological disease that effect deer elk and moose, where the infected have symptoms such as loss of body condition, behavioral abnormalities, and even death (Learn).
+During the previous hunting season, there was a lone-reported case of a hunter legally taking a deer only to find out later that the deer tagged was infected with Chronic Wasting Disease, CWD.
+CWD is a neurological disease that affect deer elk and moose, where the infected have symptoms such as loss of body condition, behavioral abnormalities, and even death (Learn).
 People are warned to avoid contact with the brain, spinal cord, and lymph nodes because these are the areas that become infected.
-To help control this problem each year the MD-DNR takes samples from the deer harvested to test for any signs of CWD.
+To help control this problem, each year the MD-DNR takes samples from the deer harvested to test for any signs of CWD.
 The main focus is in the western Maryland counties due to the reports of CWD in West Virginia and Virginia (Communications, 2011).

 The DNR is also responsible for regulating the 3 e6acre of wooded land in Maryland.
 There are over 160 species of trees that help create these millions of acres of forest.
 This abundant acreage makes the forest industry one of the biggest businesses in the state, with more than 18,000 people reliant on wood products.
 In the two westernmost counties, Garrett and Allegany, forestry is the largest employer.
 Over the years there have been many contributing factors that have diminished some of the wooded areas around the state.
-Since the early 1980s, almost half a million acres (4,000 km²) have been infested with gypsy moths that destroyed forests.
+Since the early 1980s, almost half a million acres (4,000 km2) have been infested with gypsy moths that destroyed forests.
 There are also the Southern Pine bark beetles that have caused excessive damage to the pine trees on the Eastern Shore.
 Another reason for damage to the forestry is the cover fires that occur every year.
 The spring and the fall are the prime times for fires because of the climate changes.
 There are more than 6,000 fires destroying 8,000–10,000 acres each year in Maryland.

 Aquatic resources

-Aquatic Resources includes Chesapeake and Coastal Service, Boating Services, Fisheries Service, Resources Assessment Service, Integrated Policy and Review Commission, and the Critical Area Commission.
+Aquatic Resources includes Chesapeake and Coastal Service, Fishing & Boating Service, Resources Assessment Service, Integrated Policy and Review Commission, and the Critical Area Commission.